Worldbuilding/worldbuilding.github.io/kaztron/dev/cogs/userstats.md

 Note that if the range crosses month boundaries (e.g. March to April), then the unique user hashes can be correlated between each other only within a given month.
 The same user will have different hashes in different months.
-This is used as an anonymisation method, to avoid long-term tracking of a unique, even if pseudonymised, user.
+This is used as an anonymisation method, to avoid long-term tracking of a unique user.

 This will generate and upload a CSV file, and could take some time.
 Please avoid calling this function multiple times for the same data or requesting giant ranges.